 Course Description: This course has been developed to accommodate students who have expressed an interest in completing the AP Portfolio.
-Students are required to investigate all three aspects of the portfolio, which include Quality, Concentration, and Breadth.
-Students begin the course the first semester by working on their Breadth section to allow them to experiment with media and concepts.
+Students are required to investigate two aspects of the portfolio, which include Quality and Concentration.
+Students begin the course the first semester by research and experimentation with media and concepts.
 Students will be challenged to develop their own personal work while developing mastery in concept, composition, and execution of ideas.
 Students experience a variety of concepts, techniques, art mediums, and approaches designed to help them demonstrate their abilities as well as their versatility with specific techniques, problem solving, and ideation to create a volume of quality pieces of artwork focusing on design as it is related to the Elements and Principles of art.

 The goals of the AP Studio Art: are to:

-- Encourage creative as well as systematic investigation of formal and conceptual issues in the Quality, Concentration, and Breadth sections of the portfolio.
+- Encourage creative as well as systematic investigation of formal and conceptual issues in the Quality and Concentrationsections of the portfolio.

 - Emphasize making art as an ongoing process that involves the student in informed and critical decision making to develop ideation.

 - Develop technical versatility and skills while using the visual elements of art and the principles of design to compose graphic images in a variety of two-dimensional design.

 - Encourage students to become independent thinkers who will contribute inventively and critically to their culture through the making of art.

 The AP Studio Art course addresses three major concerns that are a constant in the teaching of art.
 (1) a sense of quality in a student’s work; (2) the student’s concentration on a particular visual interest or problem; and (3) the student’s need for of experience in formal, technical, and expressive means of art.
 AP work should reflect these two areas of concern: quality and concentration

 5 artworks that demonstrate mastery design in concept, composition, and execution